bookofproofs/bookofproofs.github.io/_sources/history/18th-century/atwood.md

 **George Atwood** was an English mathematician best known for his invention of a low-friction pulley system.

 ### Mathematical Profile (Excerpt):
-* George was the eldest of his parents sons and he had two younger brothers James and Thomas.
 * In his final year at the school in 1764 George was captain of the school.
 * Atwood was a very popular lecturer at Cambridge, giving many demonstrations in his lectures.
 * William Pitt, British prime minister (1783-1801, 1804-06), was one of the many students who attended Atwood's popular lectures and later, when Pitt had achieved high office, he employed Atwood in the Treasury.